Fremont Bridge (Portland, Oregon): Falcon nest

 The Fremont Bridge was also the 26th Peregrine falcon nest site designated in Oregon in 1995 after the raptor was placed on the U.S. Threatened and Endangered Species list in 1970.

+The falcon has since been removed from the list and is now listed as least concern.

 Etymology

-The bridge as well as Portland's associated Fremont Street were named for John C. Fremont (1813–1890).
-Fremont was an early explorer of the Oregon Country.
-He served in the United States Army at the time as a Captain and later promoted to General.
+The bridge as well as Portland's associated Fremont Street were named for John C. Frémont (1813–1890), an early explorer of Las Californias and the Oregon Country.
+He served in the United States Army at the time as a Captain and was later promoted to General.
 In 1856, he ran for president, but was defeated by James Buchanan.